Psalms For Life

 Written after Cyrus released the Jews from exile, this psalm begins the Psalter’s final book.
 Books III and IV respectively questioned and reaffirmed God’s faithfulness to Israel.
 Psalm 106 ended by asking God to bring his people back from among the nations.
 Book V begins with this resounding call to give thanks to the God who has gathered Israel’s exiles from the four corners of the earth.
 He rules the nations and faithfully hears the helpless when they cry out to him.

-The body of this psalm presents four different groups of people desperate for God’s help before he rescues each of them from their plight.
-The first and last groups—the homeless and those facing shipwreck—are engulfed by the world’s chaos.
+The body of this psalm presents four different groups of people desperately needing God’s help before he rescues each of them from their plight.
+The first and fourth groups—the homeless and those facing shipwreck—are engulfed by the world’s chaos.
 The two central groups—those in bondage and those desperately ill—suffer due to their sins.
-Wonderfully, God rescues all four groups when they cry to him in desperation.
-So the psalmist calls those God has rescued to thank him before the faith community for his unrelenting love and to thank him with freely offered sacrifices.
+Wonderfully, God rescues all four when they cry to him in desperation.
+So the psalmist calls everyone God has rescued to thank him before the faith community for his unrelenting love and to do so with freely offered sacrifices.

-The psalmist then celebrates God’s magisterial power to reverse people’s condition, whether they’re victims or victimizers.
-YHWH thus maintains creation’s moral order, leaving God-seekers ecstatic and self-seekers—who think they can call the shots—dumbfounded.
-The psalmist ends admonishing all who are wise to live in the light of God’s perfect justice, unrelenting love, and unlimited power to save those who cry to him.
+The psalmist then celebrates God’s magisterial power to reverse everyone’s condition, whether they’re victims or victimizers.
+YHWH thus maintains creation’s moral order, which makes God-seekers ecstatic and leaves self-seekers—who mistakenly thought they were in charge—speechless.
+The psalmist ends admonishing all who are wise to live in the light of God’s perfect justice, unrelenting love, and unlimited power to rescue those who cry to him.

-You revealed God’s love, Jesus, by restoring lepers to community, freeing captives, stilling storms, healing the sick.
-Thank you for lavishing your grace on me too, unworthy as I am, and for being a God of justice, love, and power.
-Help me live gratefully in the light of all you are.
+You revealed God’s love, Jesus, by restoring lepers to community, freeing captives, stilling storms, feeding the hungry, healing the sick.
+Thank you for lavishing your love and grace on me too, needy as I am.
+Help me live gratefully in the light of all you’ve done.
 Amen.

 During your free moments today, meditate on these words: